FAIR PARK TRAM TOUR

 Architecturally, Fair Park is one of the world’s largest collections of Art Deco buildings with a unique design approach that Chief Architect George Dahl described as “Texanic.”
 Integral to the buildings and the grounds are numerous works by renowned artists that celebrate the history and achievements of Texas during the first 100 years of independence.
 First established for the Dallas State Fair in 1886, Fair Park was transformed in 1936 for the Texas Centennial Exposition.
 It is one of Dallas’ greatest cultural assets, hosting year-round events and exhibitions and serving as home to numerous cultural institutions.
 In 1986, it was recognized as a National Historic Landmark.

-In partnership with Fair Park First and Preservation Dallas, the Dallas Architecture and Design Exchange presents hour-long lunchtime tram tours on the third Wednesday of the month at several times throughout the year.
-They are free and open to the public.
+In partnership with Fair Park First, the Dallas Architecture and Design Exchange presents hour-long lunchtime tram tours on the third Wednesday of the month at several times throughout the year.
 The tour begins at noon at the Parry Street entrance gate adjacent to the DART stop.
-Save your spot, register for the tour now!
+Save your spot, register for the tour today!